OUR APPLICATION DEADLINE HAS BEEN EXTENDED TO JUNE 29, 2017

 Consideration for Honors placement is also handled during live placement auditions on Sunday, the first day of camp, in similar manner to the above and is an optional component that students may elect to audition for.
 Picks are based on (1) demonstration of advanced audition criteria shown below, (2) final ranking results, and (3) overall determined ability as observed by the jazz faculty who reserve the right to consider honors placement as they deem best.

-Students will be able to indicate upon entering their live audition that they’d like to be considered for honors placement.
+Students are to indicate upon entering their live audition that they’d like to be considered for honors placement.
 Please also note that those placed into the honors program can expect to perform during the Wednesday evening Faculty Concert during camp week, and are asked to make every effort to keep that time available to do so.